« Previous Page

 This topic covers seminoma and nonseminoma cancer.
 It does not cover non-germ cell testicular cancers, such as Leydig cell tumors.

-what causes testicular cancer.
+Experts don't know what causes testicular cancer.
 But some problems, such as having an undescended testicle or Klinefelter syndrome, may increase a man's risk for this cancer.
-Most men who get testicular cancer don't have any risk
+Most men who get testicular cancer don't have any risk factors.

 For some men, surgery to remove the testicle may be all the treatment they need.
 The type and stage of your cancer will help your doctor know if you need more treatment.